s-ellingwood/project-1/README.md

 1. geoUSA.json - used to work on our heatmaps in Tableau.
 2. census_data_19702020.csv - a csv file with data on each state's indivdual population and the population of the entire USA gather from the 1970, 1980, 1990, 2000, 2010, and 2020 census reports.

+#### Important Files & Folders:
-All visuals made during this project can be found in the "visuals" folder.
+* All visuals made during this project can be found in the "visuals" folder.

-All data cleaning processes can be found in the data_cleaning.ipynb file.
+* All data cleaning processes can be found in the data_cleaning.ipynb file.
 This file also created the clean dataframe and stored is as clean_data.csv in the "output" folder.
 This dataframe is used for our data exploration.

-The final presentation slides can be found in the presentation_slides.pdf file.
+* The final presentation slides can be found in the presentation_slides.pdf file.
+* The analysis report write-up can be found in the analysis_report_writeup.pdf file.

 Jupyter Notebooks used to answer our project questions:
 * sightings.ipynb contains all of the code and visuals made to answer our first question for this project: How often do sightings occur at certain times of day or in the year?